Table of Contents

 For excellent bike routes all over the city submitted by LA cyclists, check out CICLE's list of LA bike routes.
 We love the Pasadena to Downtown LA route!

 How to trigger a green light with your bike

 Intersections with loop detectors that detect metal can detect bikes as well as cars.
 Many Pasadena intersections have these loop detectors.
 However, you have to position your bike wheel in the right position on the loop to trigger the green light.
 Here are examples of ways to use your bike to trigger the detector to give you a green light:

 If you experience problems in Pasadena with non-responsive loop detectors (on car or bike), you can call the city at (626)744-4799 and the detection for that intersection will be checked.
 When you call, be sure to provide information about the location of the intersection and the direction of approach.

-When possible, we recommend securing your bikes inside your home because no lock is infallible.
+When possible, we recommend securing your bikes inside your home/office because no lock is infallible.

 Secure your bike frame and not just the wheel.

 When you need to lock your bike in public, we recommend that you use a U-lock and cable combination to secure both your wheels and your frame to an immovable object.
 If you only lock your wheel, the rest of your bike will get taken, so always lock your frame FIRST.
 Best to secure your frame through your back wheel, so both your frame and rear wheel are secure.
 Then, if you have quick release on your front wheels, you probably want to also secure them with an additional chain/cable through the U-lock.
 Alternatively you can try to deter thieves by replacing your quick release bolts with regular nuts and bolts or with pinhead locks

 Seats and seatposts are also very commonly stolen on campus if you have them on quick release.
 You can also try deter thieves by replacing quick release bolts with regular nuts and bolts -- local bike shops should have the parts for this.